CPlusPatch/web-landing/content/en/security/opsec-and-you.md

 - [Element](https://element.io/), for mobile and desktop (client for the Matrix platform)
 - [Threema](https://threema.ch/en), for mobile and desktop

-For more information about what state agents can access in other messaging apps, [check this FBI document](https://therecord.media/fbi-document-shows-what-data-can-be-obtained-from-encrypted-messaging-apps).
+For more information about what state agents can access in other messaging apps, [check this article on revealed FBI documents](https://therecord.media/fbi-document-shows-what-data-can-be-obtained-from-encrypted-messaging-apps).
 Do **NOT** under any circumstances share sensitive information on any platform that is not fully end-to-end encrypted and open-source.

 State agents **CAN** and **WILL** compel companies to give them access to your data.
 This is why you should **always** use end-to-end encrypted messaging apps, as the companies cannot give out your data since they do not have it (it is encrypted).